Inference-time optimization for experiment-grounded protein ensemble generation: Related Work

 \section{Related Work}

 \textbf{Experimental guidance.} Recent methods treat AF3 as a sequence-conditioned prior and incorporate experimental likelihoods from cryo-EM, NMR, and X-ray crystallography into the reverse SDE \cite{maddipatla2024generative, raghu2025cryoboltz, maddipatla2025inverse, maddipatla2025experiment}.
 Our method directly optimizes the Pairformer embeddings, thereby avoiding limitations imposed by the diffusion schedule and finite denoising steps.
 This approach further relates to enhanced-sampling methods like metadynamics \cite{barducci2011metadynamics}, as we utilize differentiable force fields to recover experimentally faithful, Boltzmann-distributed ensembles.
 Our Boltzmann reweighting draws on the broader paradigm of sampling from Boltzmann densities with learned generative models~\cite{noe2019boltzmann, akhoundsadegh2024iterated}, though it requires no additional training and instead performs post-hoc reweighting of AF3 samples at inference time.
+Related work has also explored the conformational landscape using RMSD-based repulsive potentials as a guidance signal \cite{richman2026unlocking}.

-\textbf{MSA manipulation.} Prior works have shown that manipulating the MSA can recover distinct conformational states \cite{wayment2024predicting} or steer predictions toward desired structural targets \cite{bryant2024improved, fadini2025alphafold} by optimizing AlphaFold2's MSA profile.
+\textbf{MSA manipulation.} Prior works have shown that manipulating the MSA can recover distinct conformational states \cite{wayment2024predicting} or steer predictions toward desired structural targets \cite{bryant2024improved, fadini2026alphafold} by optimizing AlphaFold2's MSA profile.
 However, these methods require expensive backpropagation through the Evoformer and assume a single structural target.
 We avoid these bottlenecks by optimizing a batch of embeddings directly.
 This allows for efficient inference-time steering and enables the generation of ensembles that capture the experimental heterogeneity inherent to proteins.